diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/LAB - Redux students.md

+**NOTE**:

 After you do the above, importing Redux and creating the store and the reducer, you should get an error  `Error: Expected the reducer to be a function`.

- This is normal and it is happening because we didn't pass the reducer to the `createStore()`, which is our next step.
+ This is normal and it is happening because we didn't pass the reducer function to the `createStore()`.
+We will do this in the next step.